A Wedding Photographer With a Background in Advertising Photography

 But the one pressing the shutter is supposed not to interfere with the pictures.

 That said, a recent paradigm evolution has accepted the idea that taking a picture is by definition being implied in the action.
 Thus the photographer interferes with the action taking place.
-In consequence thus we could even consider to be more honest than he indicates its own presence.
+In consequence, thus we could even consider being more honest than he indicates its own presence.

 Of course, all depends on the kinds of pictures!